LaBryan Ray: Professional career

+New England Patriots

 Ray was signed by the New England Patriots as an undrafted free agent on May 9, 2022.
-He was waived on August 30, 2022 and signed to the practice squad the next day.
-He signed a reserve/future contract on January 10, 2023.
+He was waived by New England on August 30, and re-signed to the practice squad the next day.
+Ray signed a reserve/future contract with the Patriots on January 10, 2023.
 He was waived on February 17.

+Philadelphia Stars

+Ray signed with the Philadelphia Stars of the USFL on May 3, 2023.
+Ray finished the 2023 USFL season with 10 tackles and 3 sacks through 7 games with 5 starts.
+He was released from his contract on July 29, to sign with an NFL team.

+Carolina Panthers

+On July 31, 2023, Ray signed with the Carolina Panthers.

+On January 8, 2024, the Panthers signed Ray to a one-year contract extension.

+On April 21, 2025, Ray re-signed with the Panthers.
+He began the season on injured reserve due to an ankle injury, and was activated for his season debut on October 4.

+NFL career statistics

 Legal issues

 On January 11, 2019, Ray refused to leave an establishment located in a shopping center, due to him being intoxicated.
 He was subsequently arrested, and transferred to the Tuscaloosa County Jail, where he was held on a $500 bond.